Greetings! Students from the Halls of NUS, are you tired of the hassle of managing your contacts?

 Some common scenarios:

-What if you wish to execute a different command after the remove INDEX
+What if you wish to execute a different command after the remove INDEX, before yes / no confirmation?

 would return you the full default list of contacts, where you may then proceed with your desired command(s).